Back to Blog

 The commercials start a few weeks before.
 Grilling sets, power tools, golf clubs, whiskey.
 "Celebrate the man who made you who you are."
 Every one of them assumes your dad is still here, still reachable by phone or a short drive.
 When he's not, those ads feel like they're speaking a language you've been locked out of.

 Father's Day is coming.
 You already know it'll be different this year, because he's gone, and no amount of preparation makes that less real.
-Maybe he died recently and this is genuinely your first one without him.
+Maybe he died recently and this is genuinely your first Father's Day without him.
 Maybe it's your third and you thought you'd be past this by now.
 Either way, you're facing a Sunday dedicated to fatherhood while the specific father you want to call can't pick up.

 The anticipation is its own kind of grief